 Simmer until the chicken is fully cooked through, and the liquid has reduced down.

-If you’re up for a splurge, this Asiago Black Pepper Bread is absolutely delicious as a vessel to soak up the sauce.
+This Asiago Black Pepper Bread is absolutely delicious as a vessel to soak up the sauce.
+Enjoy!

 - 1 tbsp olive oil

 - 6 bone-in, skin-on chicken thighs

 - 1/2 tsp salt

 - 1 red bell pepper seeded and chopped

 - 1 can pitted green olives drained (6-ounces drained weight)

 Ideas for What to Serve with the Chicken (optional)